npupko/npupko.github.io/index.md

 * Highload optimization of the background orders processing

 *Customer FB Bot:*
-* Developing of the facebook news-bot:*
+* Developing of the facebook news-bot
 * Collect Atom/UML data and save it into the database
 * Generating news feed for the users based on preferences